dongxingning/SHA-GCL-for-SGG/README.md

 ![PyTorch](https://img.shields.io/badge/pytorch-1.6.0-%237732a8)

-This repository contains the code for our paper [Stacked Hybrid-Attention and Group Collaborative Learning for Unbiased Scene Graph Generation](), which has been accepted by CVPR 2022.
+This repository contains the code for our paper [Stacked Hybrid-Attention and Group Collaborative Learning for Unbiased Scene Graph Generation](http://arxiv.org/abs/2203.09811), which has been accepted by CVPR 2022.

 ## Installation